 You are either a relatively new entrepreneur in Connecticut or someone who is considering the entrepreneurial path.
-You likely have read many books and articles on the subject of entrepreneurism.
+You likely have read many books and articles on the subject.
 You likely have spoken to professional advisors and friends and relatives who are in the business world.

 Most have probably been generally helpful.

 Yet, you probably still do not really know what to do to start or build your venture.

 General advice is nice.
 You need to understand the broad strokes of entrepreneurship.

 What you really need, however, is specific advice.